Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Ran some test cases.
 - Made a driver file to provide simple strings from the command line to hash (file capabilities possibly coming soon).

+### 6/9/24

+- Added a file hashing functionality for the algorithm, based on command line arguments.
+- Added a makefile regarding code implementation, and updated the README accordingly.

 ## Raymond Zhang

 ### 5/22/24